RoDyn: Taming Interactive Robot-Dynamic 2.5D World Model for Robotic Manipulation: INTRODUCTION

 \section{INTRODUCTION}

-In recent years, learned world models~\cite{bar2025navigation, gupta2022maskvit} have been increasingly recognized as a promising paradigm, demonstrating substantial advances across a wide range of domains, including scene generation~\cite{liang2025wonderland, singh2023worldgen}, autonomous driving~\cite{zou2025mudg, zuo2025gaussianworld}, and gaming~\cite{cheng2025playing, hafner2023mastering}.
-By leveraging limited observations to generate anticipated future outcomes, these models exhibit a notable ability to predict world states under specific conditions while simultaneously facilitating adaptation to novel environments.
-These capabilities make learned world models particularly valuable for robotic manipulation~\cite{lu2025gwm, zhang2024category}, where accurate prediction of physical dynamics during interaction is essential for efficient adaptation to diverse environments.
+In recent years, learned world models~\cite{bar2025navigation} have emerged as a powerful paradigm, driving substantial advances across diverse domains such as scene generation~\cite{liang2025wonderland, zou2025mudg, zhang2025transplat}.
+By leveraging limited observations to forecast future states, these models demonstrate a remarkable ability to simulate environmental dynamics and facilitate adaptation to novel scenarios.
+These predictive capabilities make them particularly valuable for robotic manipulation~\cite{lu2025gwm, zhang2024category, zhang2026unipr}, where accurately anticipating physical interactions is essential for reliable planning and execution.
+While many recent models~\cite{zhen2025tesseract} excel at generating high-fidelity videos using text instructions or goal-conditioning~\cite{hong2022cogvideo, wan2025wan}, their utility in embodied AI is fundamentally restricted by a lack of explicit action integration.
+To act as effective neural simulators, world models must incorporate action-based conditioning~\cite{wu2024ivideogpt}, grounding the generative process in physical control to ensure that predicted future states directly correspond to the causal consequences of embodied decision-making.

-Some learned world models~\cite{zhen2025tesseract, wu2024ivideogpt} adopt a goal-conditioned framework, where text instructions are leveraged as conditioning signals.
-Building on large pre-trained video prediction models~\cite{hong2022cogvideo, wan2025wan}, these approaches are capable of generating high-quality future video sequences.
-However, their applicability to robotic manipulation is limited, as they do not explicitly incorporate action sequences.
-Introducing action-based conditioning enables world models~\cite{wu2024ivideogpt} to generate anticipated outcomes that correspond to each step in an action sequence, thereby better aligning predictions with embodied decision-making.